 Much older ‘fossil’ meteorites have been preserved in 470-million-year-old limestone in Sweden; these rocks are impact debris from a major collision in the asteroid belt.
 Each year, samples from that disrupted body still land on Earth.

-Although there are more than 60,000 meteorites in the world’s collections, two-thirds of these are from Antarctica and will never be available to the general public.
-And the resource is barely growing; each year there are only five or six fresh falls and 200 or so ‘finds’ (most of which weigh less than 200 grams and are appreciably weathered).
+Although there are more than 60,000 meteorites in the world’s collections, two-thirds of these will never be available to the general public.
+And the resource is barely growing: each year there are only five or six fresh falls and 200 or so ‘finds’ (most of which weigh less than 200 grams and are appreciably weathered).

 For scientists to classify a meteorite into the proper category, the rock must be broken or cut; only then can well-characterised samples be offered for sale.
 Meteorite hunters, meteorite researchers, and meteorite dealers work together in a worldwide enterprise to discover new specimens, uncover details about the origin of the solar system, and make samples available to the discerning collector.